 With that crisis averted, I finished my breakfast and prepared to leave.
 I saw or heard at least four more fighter jets fly by during that time.

-On the other side of the cirque, where the trail crossed another stream, I passed a woman and her four children, ages three to nine.
+On the other side of the cirque, where the trail crossed another stream, I passed a woman and her four children, ages 16, 14, 12, and 10.
 I said hello, but didn’t spend time talking to them.
 I generally don’t like to talk to kids on the trail unless their parents are around and their mom had gone to collect water.

 I soon caught up to their father, whose trail name is Kidnapper.
 He was talking to Kermit and he told me a little about his family.